Volcan Victory

 FOOD BONUS: Post-hike, don't resist delicious!
 Wynola Pizza & Bistro hits the spot with its wood-fired thin crust pizzas.
 Their Pesto Pizza is a tasty favorite, topped with fresh tomatoes, romano cheese, and pine nuts.
 Wash it down with a custom soda like Vanilla Bean Creme or Spice Cola.

 From San Diego, take I-8 east for 22 miles.
 Go north on CA-79 and then turn right (east) on CA-78/Banner Rd. and continue through Julian.
-Turn left on Wynola Rd., then right on Farmer Rd.
+Turn left on Wynola Rd., then left on Farmer Rd.
 Park along the road, adjacent to an apple orchard.
 The path begins at the end of the dirt road, with a marked sign reading Volcan Mountain Wilderness Preserve.
 Park on either side of the quiet road.
 Dog-friendly!

 Trending Stories NorCal